PravasranjanBal/TR1/README.md

 LOC: Counts the total number of lines of code of a class

 CC: Counts the number of logically independent paths in a method

+# Details of Process Metrics

+COMM: The number of Git commits

+ADDED LINES: The normalized number of lines added to the module

+DEL LINES: The normalized number of lines deleted from the module

+ADEV: The number of active developers

+DDEV: The number of distinct developers

+# Details of Ownership Metrics

+MINOR COMMIT: The number of unique developers who have contributed less than 5% of the total code changes (i.e., Git commits) on the module

+MINOR LINE: The number of unique developers who have contributed less than 5% of the total lines of code on the module

+MAJOR COMMIT: The number of unique developers who have contributed more than 5% of the total code changes (i.e., Git commits) on the module

+MAJOR LINE: The number of unique developers who have contributed more than 5% of the total lines of code on the module

+OWN COMMIT: The proportion of code changes (i.e., Git commits) made bythe developer who has the highest contribution of code changes on the module

+OWN LINE: The proportion of lines of code written by the developer who has the highest contribution of lines of code on the module